 The Turkey freight and logistics market is projected to expand by USD 13.41 billion from 2024 to 2029, reflecting a CAGR of 8.1%.
-This growth is largely attributed to the booming e-commerce industry, which has heightened the demand for efficient and reliable logistics solutions.
-Additionally, the rising adoption of multimodal transportation has enhanced the seamless transfer of goods across various modes, reducing transit times and improving supply chain efficiency.
-The shift towards Electric Vehicles (EVs) and sustainable logistics solutions is also accelerating market transformation.
+This growth is largely attributed to the booming e-commerce industry, which has heightened freight demand and increased the need for efficient and reliable logistics vendors.
+Additionally, the rising adoption of multimodal transportation has enhanced the seamless transfer of goods across various modes, reducing transportation costs and improving supply chain tech integration.
+The market is also witnessing intensified carrier competition, prompting companies to invest in advanced warehousing solutions and delivery innovations.
+The shift towards Electric Vehicles (EVs) and sustainable logistics solutions is further accelerating market transformation.
 However, the sector faces a significant challenge in high infrastructure costs, which can be mitigated through technological advancements such as automation and real-time tracking systems.
+To remain competitive, logistics suppliers are focusing on optimized freight pricing and strategic adoption strategies to enhance operational efficiency and meet evolving industry demands.

 For more details about the industry, get the PDF sample report for free